 When Reuben turned 90 in April 1926, a dinner was held at the home of his daughter Norma Ferguson, attended by "some of Mr. Ryan's 'boy friends'," reported the Des Moines Register.
 "Most of them were 'buddies of '61' and included past national G.A.R. commander, Judge James W. Willet of Toledo.
 Other guest included one man older than Mr. Ryan.
 He is Mayor Chauncey J. Stevens of Montour, who will be 92 on May 10."
 Other Civil War veterans attending the dinner were John Bard, commander of the T.J.
 Bradford Post of the GAR in Tama, John Winters, Hiram Bissell, Henry Dee, Andrew Harrison, L.H.
 Branne, J.M.
 Boardman and Matthew Quick.

-Reuben passed away in a local hospital in Tama at the age of 91 on April 7, 1927.
+Reuben passed away in a the Lutheran hospital in Des Moines at the age of 91 on April 7, 1927.
 Burial was in Tama's Oak Hill Cemetery, with funeral services officiated by Rev. DeWitt Clinton.
-A one-paragraph obituary appearing in the Des Moines Register, and a longer obituary was printed elsewhere.
+A one-paragraph obituary appeared in the Des Moines Register, and a longer obituary was printed elsewhere.

-Son Earl Ryan (1869- ? ) was born in about 1869 in West Virginia, likely in Wheeling.
-He is said to have married Sarah (?) and to have migrated back east to New Jersey and/or New York, where he earned a living as a broker.
+Son Earl Ryan (1869- ? ) was born on Aug.
+12, 1868 in West Virginia, likely in Wheeling.
+He is said to have married Sarah (?).
+He migrated back east to New Jersey and/or New York, where he earned a living as a broker.
 Circa 1927, his home was in New York.

-Daughter Norma J. Ryan (1879- ? ) was born in December 1879, most likely in Washington, Marshall County, IA.
+Daughter Norma Isabelle Ryan (1879- ? ) was born on Dec.
+7, 1879 or 1880, most likely in Washington, Marshall County, IA.
 At the age of 22, in about 1902, she was united in marriage with attorney Harry J. Ferguson ( ? - ? ), originally from New York, and the son of A. and Anna (McNair) Ferguson of Clarence, Cedar County, IA.
+The Fergusons had two known children, Jean Cathleen Ferguson and Robert Ryan Ferguson.
 They lived in Tama, where Harry began practicing law in 1901 following graduation from the University of Iowa, having earlier obtained a degree from Cornell College of Mt.
 Vernon, IA, and having taught school in Tama from the fall of 1896 to the spring of 1899.
 His first law office was in Sioux City, IA from July 1901 to November 1902, when he entered into a partnership with F.W.
 Sargent.
-The Fergusons had two known children, Jean Cathleen Ferguson and Robert Ryan Ferguson.
 In 1910, he was profiled at length in volume II of the book A History of Tama County, Iowa, compiled by J.R.
 Caldwell (Chicago and New York: The Lewis Publishing Company, 1910).
 Harry was a member of the Masons, the Modern Woodmen of America and the Methodist Church.
 Harry assisted his aged father in law in writing letters to the U.S. Bureau of Pensions in Washington, DC to seek increases in the amount of the payments.
 When mentioned in the newspaper obituary of her father in 1927, Norma and Harry resided in Tama.